 6.3.2.1 Solution overview

-This solution addresses the TNAP mobility using the Fast BSS Transition protocol [6].
+This solution addresses the TNAP mobility using the Fast BSS Transition protocol as described in 802.11[6].

 The Fast BSS Transition (FT) key hierarchy is established based on the Master Session Key (MSK) by the R0 Key Holder (R0KH) that is collocated with the 802.1X authenticator as specified in [aa].
 To support the Fast BSS Transition, the entity that will hold the root key needs to obtain a 256 bit key (KFT) from the TNGF, which is then used as an input key to create the FT key hierarchy .